BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 !move("GILDEDHELIX")

-The field effect is unalterable by moves, a broken seed effect that gives Aegislash one and Mimikyu TWO free turns turn to reach +4/+6 attack, all fire moves given an added Dragon typing hence can't touch Togekiss, Mimikyu or Azumarill and are now neutral against Aegislash: it's very stacked against you!
+The field effect is unalterable by moves, plus all fire moves given an added Dragon typing hence can't touch Togekiss, Mimikyu or Azumarill and are now neutral against Aegislash: it's quite stacked against you!
 Plus, her Zoroark has a crest that allows it to use Aegislash's Stance Change ability... so be careful of that.

 The good news is that you are given a couple options to make this fight work in your favor.
 For one, Steel moves also get a 1.5x boost and hit dragons super effectively, so they hit half of her team hard; Bullet Punch is a savior here.
-Normal types are immune to Aegislash and Mimikyu's Ghost Attacks, so since they are not the fastest in the world a speedy normal type capable of knocking them out in one attack (after Disguise) might be the way to go.
+Normal types are immune to Aegislash and Mimikyu's Ghost Attacks.
+Since they are not the fastest in the world, a speedy normal type capable of knocking them out in one attack (after Disguise) might be the way to go.
 The Magical Seed "buys you time" to set up a sweeper, so I recommend using a couple of those if you're really stuck here.

 To win, you'll receive the *Fate Badge*!